2: Soften your hair before you shave.

 A New Approach

-BIG shaving companies know the problems men with coarse, curly hair face when it comes to getting a close shave without razor bumps, ingrown hairs and irritation but have ignored
+BIG shaving companies know the problems men with coarse, curly hair have with razor bumps, ingrown hairs and irritation but have ignored it.

 Starting with the Fresh Shave Razor.